Primes in arithmetic progressions to large moduli and refinements of Harman's sieve: Introduction

-In this paper, we refine the methods developed by Baker and Harman \cite{676} and Mikawa \cite{Mikawa} to construct majorants and minorants for the prime indicator function $\mathbbm{1}_{p}(n)$, and we study the distributions of them in residue classes with different types of moduli.
-One result we obtain in this paper is the following theorem. \begin{theorem} Let $Q_1 = x^{\theta_1}$ and $Q_2 = x^{\theta_2}$.
-Suppose that $\theta_1$ and $\theta_2$ satisfy any of the following conditions:
+In this paper, we refine the methods developed by Baker and Harman \cite{676} and Mikawa \cite{Mikawa} to construct majorants and minorants for the prime indicator function $\mathbbm{1}_{p}(n)$, and we study the average distributions of them in fixed residue classes with different types of moduli.
+One result we obtain in this paper is the following theorem. \begin{theorem} Let $Q_1$ and $Q_2$ satisfy